Agile methods in software engineering

 Show previous versions

 - Traditional methods

 - Agile methods

 - Extreme programming

+A group of software development methods in which requirements and solutions evolve through collaboration between the developers and the customers.
 Agile methods have significantly changed the practice of software development since their inception around the turn of the twenty-first century.
 Traditional software development methods emphasize careful preparation and planning, followed by closely monitored development work culminating in the delivery of a finished product.
-In contrast, agile methods emphasize close collaboration with customers in creating small product increments in a very short time, providing opportunities to change product requirements quickly and easily (hence the term “agile”).
+In contrast, agile methods (see illustration) emphasize close collaboration with customers in creating small product increments in a very short time, providing opportunities to change product requirements quickly and easily (hence the term “agile”).
 This article surveys the rise of agile methods and characterizes them by describing Extreme Programming and Scrum, the two most influential agile methods.

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 to your librarian.
 Recommend

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.